flunderpero/klarer/book.md

 Sum shapes also conform to the empty shape (`{}`).

-Sum shapes can have behaviours attached to them.
+Sum shapes cannot have behaviours attached to them.
+Behaviour methods emerge naturally if all variants of a sum shape have the same behaviour method.

 #### Function Shapes: `fun(in Str) Int`